Pacific Oral & Maxillofacial Surgery Center

 Your face is made up of tiny bones, soft tissue, and nerve canals.
 Your oral health can hinge on how much detail your dentist retrieves from X-rays.
-The team at Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights neighborhood of San Francisco, California, uses cone beam computed tomography (CT) to perform intricate analysis that allows them to create optimal care plans.
+The team at Pacific Oral & Maxillofacial Surgery Center in Oakland, California, uses cone beam computed tomography (CT) to perform intricate analysis that allows them to create optimal care plans.
 Led by Brandon Kang, DDS, the team uses this innovative technology to provide exceptional patient care.
 Book an appointment over the phone or through the online booking tool today.

 Cone beam computed tomography (CT) is specialized X-ray equipment used by dental teams when traditional dental or facial X- rays aren’t detailed enough.
 A dental cone beam CT exam produces three-dimensional images of your nerve pathways, soft tissues, bones, and teeth within just one scan.